darynneqyan/customNudge/SETUP_INSTRUCTIONS.md

 This is handled gracefully—the system will continue without window titles.
 To enable full functionality:
 1. Go to **System Settings** → **Privacy & Security** → **Accessibility**
 2. Grant permissions to **Terminal** and **Python Launcher**

-## Current Known Issue

-**Batch Processing Loop Not Running:** The system collects observations in the queue (you can verify this by checking queue size in logs), but the batch processing loop that triggers proposition generation and nudge decisions is not executing reliably.
-This prevents the system from:
-- Generating propositions from observations
-- Making nudge decisions
-- Triggering the adaptive nudge feedback loop

-**Workaround:** The queue accumulates observations correctly, but manual intervention may be needed to trigger batch processing.
-We are actively debugging this issue.

 ## Verification